 To use a hydraulic system on a vehicle, it doesn’t need to have any springs.
 You can lower your vehicle without the use of springs.

 However, you might choose to add springs to the vehicle.
-While it’s an added expense, the springs further absorb some of the shock to create a more enjoyable ride.
+While it’s an added expense, the springs further absorb some of the shocks to create a more enjoyable ride.

 4. Fluid Lines

 The hydraulic system contains several heavy-duty hoses that transmit the fluid.
 All of the hoses are attached with the help of metal connectors.